 What does it mean to “process” something?

-- We are taking away the power it holds over you.
-It is not uncommon for people to be reluctant to speak about traumatic events they have experienced due to feelings of shame, guilt, fear, and isolation.
-Sometimes, the thought of others finding out about what we have experienced and giving them that opportunity to judge us feels just terrifying enough that we cannot bear to say it aloud.
-It turns into a secret, and the more effort we put into keeping it hidden—the more we try to deny it ever occurred—the more power it gains over us.
-And so while it may seem small, the act of saying this secret aloud in a safe, understanding, and accepting environment can have a tremendous impact; in shining the light on something that has been hiding the in shadows, we can take away the power it held in its uncertainty.
+- Taking away the power it holds over you.
+It is not uncommon for people to be reluctant to speak about traumatic events they have experienced due to feelings of shame, guilt, fear, and/or isolation.
+Sometimes, the thought of others finding out about what we have experienced and giving them that opportunity to judge us feels just terrifying enough that we cannot bare to say it aloud.
+It turns into a secret, and the more effort we put into keeping it hidden—the more we try to deny it ever occurred—the more power is gains over us.
+And so while it may seem small, the act of saying this secret aloud in a safe, understanding, and accepting environment can have a really big impact; in shining the light on something that has been hiding the in shadows, we are able to take away the power it held in its uncertainty.
 To process, then, may mean allowing another to hear our full story and to offer us acceptance and empathy—in turn showing us that we may accept and show empathy towards ourselves.

-To process a traumatic event requires remembering it and re-experiencing thoughts and feelings we may have hoped never to encounter again—thoughts and feelings that were so painful the first time around, we pushed them to the side just to gain some relief from experiencing them.
+To process a traumatic event requires remembering it and re-experiencing thoughts and feelings we may have hoped to never encounter again—thoughts and feelings that were so painful the first time around, we pushed them to the side just to gain some relief from experiencing them.
 To process traumatic experiences is not easy, and it would be misguided for anyone to claim it can happen without experiencing some extent of uncomfortable emotions.
 It is often a non-linear process, and it can feel frustrating and tiring and confusing…it can feel like work.
 It is!
 And sometimes, it sucks.
-But it is also worth asking ourselves if the alternative is any better: is carrying around the emotional weight of our trauma experience everywhere you go—bringing it into all of your new adventures and moments and memories—worth it?
+But it is also worth asking ourselves if the alternative is any better: is carrying around the emotional weight of our trauma experience everywhere you go—bringing it into all of your new experiences and moments and memoires—worth it?
 Is the emotional labor of holding onto your trauma experience not also frustrating, tiring, and confusing?
 Might it be worth it to engage in the work of “processing” what you have been through so that you can finally put it down?